-The highest proportion of benefits (excluding old age pension and rent rebates) can be found in households which comprise one adult (16-64) with child(ren), accounting for 14% of total gross income in these households.
-The highest proportion of private income can be found in households comprising two adults (16-64), where 98% of gross income is derived from private sources, which includes employment and business incomes.
+The highest proportion of benefits (excluding old age pension) and rent rebates can be found in households which comprise one adult (16-64) with child(ren), accounting for 20% of total gross income in these households.
+The highest proportion of private income can be found in households comprising either two adults (16-64) or three and four adults (16-64), where 98% of gross income is derived from private sources, which includes employment and business incomes.